 The military commanders were debating: the Germans wanted to go home while the Hungarians and the Italians wanted more attacks.
 Finally, their council on 7 October decided to quit the siege and the army set out the next day towards Esztergom.
 Hungarian Hussars were covering the marching army and they could force the Turks back to Buda who tried to sally.
 The Hussars of Perényi beat the second sally back, too.
 The Christian fleet began to go home on 9 October, carrying the sick and the wounded.
 Many soldiers were so weak that they were abandoned and taken to board.
 They were later either captured or killed by the Ottomans.
 The besiegers’ casualties were great, the main reason was the disease and not the battles.
 Prince Joachim was obviously not an experienced general and the task of running this sizeable army was simply too big for him. finally, the army was dissolved at Esztergom, amid fury and anger.

-It became also obvious that this kind of hastily raised army that was made up of so many nationalities, was inept to achieve serious success.
-Fráter György had to go in pains to talk himself out from this situation in front of the Sultan because of the Treaty of Gyalu with Ferdinand.
+It became obvious that this kind of hastily raised army made up of so many nationalities was inept in achieving serious success.
+Fráter György had to go to pains to talk himself out of this situation in front of the Sultan because of the Treaty of Gyalu with Ferdinand.
 So he rather sent the annual taxes to the sublime Port to please the Sultan.
-However, from the siege, Suleiman realized that Buda could be easily lost if it is not surrounded by a belt of Ottoman castles.
+However, after the siege, Suleiman realized that Buda could be easily lost if it is not surrounded by a belt of Ottoman castles.
 As a result of this, he led a strong army to Hungary the next year and took Esztergom, Pécs, and Székesfehérvár castles.
 Buda has remained in Ottoman hands for 144 more years.

 Source: Szibler Gábor